Aug. 18, 2025

 • At first, I buy 3 shirts wholesale for $10 and sell them at $20 each.
 That’s a $50 profit.

 • Then the wholesaler raises prices to $13.
-To keep my profit steady, I raise my retail price to $21 per shirt.
+To keep my margin, I raise my price to $21.

 • Next, a 50% tariff hits the fabric distributor.
-That cost passes to the wholesaler, then to me, and finally to my customers.
-Now my shirts cost about $23 each.
+That cost passes down the chain: distributor → wholesaler → me → customers.
+Now shirts cost about $23 each.

 A Historical Lesson: Weimar Germany